Registration & Payment

 - College Services Fee - Part-time students with a credit course load (online and in-class credit courses) equal to or greater than 1 unit, pay a $50 part-time College Services Fee (Student ID cards, transcripts, and technology).
 This fee is only applied once per academic year (academic year = September – August).
 Part-time students with a credit course load less than 1 unit do not have to pay the part-time College Services Fee.
 If you have questions about your course unit value, contact the Campus Registrar.

-- A part-time Student Association fee applies to students taking 1 or more credit courses (online or in-class), which are equal to or greater than one unit/term and in a declared program.
+- A part-time Student Association fee applies to students who are in a declared program, taking 1 or more credit courses (online or in-class), which are equal to or greater than one unit/term.
 The Student Association fee is only applied once per academic year.

 - International Students – There is higher credit course tuition for International Students on a student visa.
-For the 2015-16 academic year, the tuition for credit courses is $969/unit.
+For the 2016-17 academic year, the tuition for credit courses is $998/unit.
 In addition, there is an International Student Fee of $1000 for full time students and $500 for part time students, which is used to support internationalization at NSCC.

 - Tax Receipts – For information on eligible education and tuition amounts, refer to the Canada Revenue Agency website.